Barycypraea fultoni

-Barycypraea fultoni common name the Fulton's Cowry (or Maltese Cross Cowry) ranks among the most famous and sought-after species of the family Cypraeidae.
+Barycypraea fultoni (also known as the Fulton's cowry or Maltese cross cowry) ranks among the most famous and sought-after species of the family Cypraeidae.

 Discovery

-Before the 1980s, less than 40 specimens of Barycypraea fultoni were known.
-The rarity of the snail was given by the fact that all shell specimens of this sea snail were exclusively discovered from the stomachs of fish such as Sparodons, which notably had to be removed within a few hours of having been swallowed to prevent the stomach acid of the fish from damaging the specimen.
+Before the 1980s, fewer than 40 specimens of Barycypraea fultoni were known.
+This rareness was due to the fact that all shell specimens of this sea snail were exclusively discovered from the stomachs of fish such as Sparodons, and had to be removed within a few hours of having been swallowed to prevent the stomach acid of the fish from damaging the specimen.